Cocteau Twins: 1998–2005: BBC Sessions and Coachella

+Raymonde released the solo album Blame Someone Else as the first release on Bella Union in 1997.
+He also co-produced the posthumous album by Billy Mackenzie from the Associates, then went on to produce several Domino Records artists like James Yorkston, Archie Bronson Outfit (whom he later managed) and Clearlake.
+Additionally, he has produced the UK band the Duke Spirit, London-based duo Helene, former Golden Virgins frontman Lucas Renney and has mixed the Mercury Prize nominated album The End of History by Fionn Regan.
+In his role running Bella Union, he has discovered such artists as Laura Veirs, Fleet Foxes, Midlake, Lift to Experience, the Low Anthem, I Break Horses, the Czars and John Grant.

-On 31 January 2005, Cocteau Twins announced that they would be reforming to perform at the Coachella Valley Music and Arts Festival on 30 April 2005, and later indicated that additional tour dates would be added.
-However on 16 March, the reunion was cancelled after Fraser announced that she would not take part.
+In January 2005, Cocteau Twins announced that they would be reforming to perform at the Coachella Valley Music and Arts Festival on 30 April, and later indicated that additional tour dates would be added.
+On 16 March, the reunion was cancelled after Fraser announced that she would not take part.
 In a 2009 interview, Fraser said she could not go through the pain of sharing the stage with her former lover Guthrie, the issue behind the band's 1997 breakup.
 Raymonde revealed that the band had also booked a 55-date world tour, which would have paid him £1.5 million.

-Later in 2005, 4AD released a worldwide limited edition of 10,000 compilation box set titled Lullabies to Violaine, a 4-disc set that details every single and EP released from 1982 to 1996.
+In 2005, 4AD released a limited edition of 10,000 compilation box set titled Lullabies to Violaine, a 4-disc set that includes every single and EP released from 1982 to 1996.
 This was shortly followed up by two 2-disc sets of the same names, known as Volume 1 and Volume 2.
+In 2012, "Cherry-Coloured Funk", "Pitch the Baby", and "Frou-Frou Foxes in Midsummer Fires" which featured on Heaven or Las Vegas (1990), were performed live by lead singer Elizabeth Fraser during her Meltdown Festival solo performances.
+Each of the three songs featured new musical arrangements during Fraser's performances at the festival.

+2005–present: Podcast and Ivor Novello Award

+In 2005, Fraser worked with Breton musician Yann Tiersen on two songs for his album Les Retrouvailles.
 Since March 2007, the band has started podcasts of exclusive material.
-On 6 October 2008, Cocteau Twins were awarded the Q Awards Inspiration Award, which they accepted in a rare collective live appearance.
+On 6 October 2008 Cocteau Twins were awarded the Q Awards Inspiration Award, which they accepted in a rare collective live appearance.
+In 2009, Fraser released the single "Moses" on Rough Trade.

-In 2022, Fraser, Guthrie and Raymonde were awarded with the Visionary Award by The Ivors Academy.
-Fraser and Guthrie attended the award ceremony in London in May 2022 in a rare public appearance since the band's disbandment in 1997.